OsoGran/OsDev/README.md

-This OS is a work in progress implementation for personal practice with x86 processors.
-I intend to eventually build an open source ARINC 653 compliant RTOS.
+This OS is a personal toy OS for learning OS development for x86 processors.